naruaika/grapik-designer/README.md

 # Grapik Designer

-**Grapik Designer** is a *prototype* of a graphic design application built in Python, GTK3 and OpenGL that can helps to solve routine problems faced by graphic designers using automation.
+**Grapik Designer** is a *proof of concept* of a graphic design application built in Python, GTK3 and OpenGL that can helps to solve routine problems faced by graphic designers using automation.

 ## Background